ravelinejunior/LeboncoinApplication/README.md

 ---

 <div align="center">
-  Developed with precision and best practices by a Senior Android Engineer.
+  Developed by a Franklin Junior.
 </div>